 I began by applying for the exam.
 To be able to sit the PMI-ACP exam, you have to have 2,000 hours of project experience and 1,500 hours of agile experience (for a total of 3,500 hours of experience).
 If you are already a PMP, then you can skip the 2,000 hours of project work and just show your agile experience.

 On top of this, you need 21 hours of agile training.
 The PMI application process was very straight forward.
 I had figured I might apply for a certification at some point and kept pretty good records of hours worked on my various projects from our timekeeping system, so entering my project and agile experience was not difficult.
 In addition, I had recently attended/taught our Agile Product Owner and Business Analyst class at Seilevel, so I had my training hours as well.

-I submitted and a few weeks later was accepted to sit the exam.
-From there, it took me a while to determine to take the exam and I paid for the exam.
+I submitted and a few weeks later was accepted to sit for the exam.
+From there, it took me a while to determine to take the exam, and I paid for the exam.
 You can’t select a date until you pay for the exam ($495 for non-PMI members and $435 for PMI members).
-However, you can pay for the exam and not select a date to take the exam as long as you pick a date and sit the exam before your 1-year eligibility expires (1 year from when they’ve accepted you to sit the exam).
+However, you can pay for the exam and not select a date to take the exam as long as you pick a date and sit the exam before your 1-year eligibility expires (1 year from when they’ve accepted you to sit for the exam).
 When you pay for the exam, your application may be randomly selected to be “audited.”
 My application was not audited so I do not know what this entails.

 All in all, I’m almost ready for my exam.
 I will write again after the exam to explain my experience with the exam and if I am then an Agile Certified Practitioner!